netdata/blog/content/posts/cmocka-testing.md

 ---
-title: "Building an agile team's 'safety harness' with CMocka and FOSS"
+title: "Building an agile team's 'safety harness' with cmocka and FOSS"
 summary: "We need to work quickly and deploy in-demand features safely and as an agile team.
-This is how we're building on top of CMocka to bring unit testing to Netdata's core features to ensure we ship high-quality, bug-free code."
+This is how we're building on top of cmocka to bring unit testing to Netdata's core features to ensure we ship high-quality, bug-free code."
 date: 2019-11-27
 author: "Joel Hans & Andrew Moss"
 cover: "an-image.png"